leakyrelu/caarlos0.github.com/_posts/2017-03-03-distributed-locks-redis.md

 ## Results

 - **2468** lines added, including:
-  - lock monitoring (which we didn't had before);
+  - Lock monitoring (which we didn't had before);
-  - bumping an app's wildfly version from 9 to 10;
+  - Bumping an app's Wildfly version from 9 to 10;
   - CI pumbling;
-  - Fixes in some unrrelated things we find out to be wrong in the way;
+  - Fixed a pre-historic bug which in theory may have allowed some locks to never be released;
+  - Fixed some bugs in our app server packaging code;
 - **6581** lines removed;
 - A simplified architecture;
 - Several related issues and post mortems closed;
-- Fixed a pre-historic bug which in theory may have allowed some locks to never be released;
 - **0 downtime**;